-The subjective data has also been used to evaluate six popular objective video quality metrics, including PSNR, Structural Similarity Index (SSIM) \cite{j:ssim}, multi-scale SSIM (MS-SSIM) \cite{c:mssim}, VIF \cite{j:Sheikh}, Visual Signal-to-Noise Ratio (VSNR) \cite{j:vsnr}, and VMAF.
+The subjective data collected was also used to evaluate six popular objective video quality metrics (see Section~\ref{ssec:ObjectiveComparison}), including PSNR, Structural Similarity Index (SSIM) (\cite{j:ssim}), multi-scale SSIM (MS-SSIM) (\cite{c:mssim}), VIF (\cite{j:Sheikh}), Visual Signal-to-Noise Ratio (VSNR) (\cite{j:vsnr}), and VMAF (\cite{w:VMAF}).
+According to the recommendation the bias was only removed from the opinion scores for the subjective comparison of the codecs.
+For the objective comparison, the raw opinion scores were utilized.
 Following the procedure in \cite{r:vqeg}, their quality indices and the subjective DMOS were fitted based on a weighted least-squares approach using a logistic fitting function for three different resolution groups.
 The correlation performance of these quality metrics was assessed using four correlation statistics, the Spearman Rank Order Correlation Coefficient (SROCC), the Linear Correlation Coefficient (LCC), the Outlier Ratio (OR) and the Root Mean Squared Error (RMSE).
-The definitions of these parameters can be found in \cite{r:vqeg,j:Zhang3}.
+The definitions of these parameters can be found in \cite{r:vqeg}.

-Finally, the computational complexity of the three tested encoders was calculated and normalised to HEVC HM for Resolution Group A and B. They were executed on the CPU nodes of a shared cluster, Blue Crystal Phase3 \cite{w:BC3} based at the University of Bristol.
+Finally, the computational complexity of the three tested encoders was calculated and normalised to HEVC HM for Resolution Group A and B (see Section~\ref{ssec:ComplexityComparison}).
+They were executed on the CPU nodes of a shared cluster, Blue Crystal Phase3, of the \cite{w:BC3}.
 Each node has 16$\times$2.6 GHz SandyBridge cores and 64GB RAM.

-\subsection{Results based on objective quality assessment}
+\subsection{Results based on Objective Quality Assessment}